xingfengwang/FDU-BCPNP-IPG/README.md

 ### Update on the Communication with Mr. Jobin Mojtabavi:

 Today, a total of 202 students participated in the petition, and many students were present on-site.
 First of all, we would like to thank everyone for their support and encouragement, and also thank Teacher Mr. Jobin Mojtabavi for sitting down and listening to our voices face-to-face.
-Frank and several students represented the students in communicating with Teacher Mr. Jobin Mojtabavi in the lounge, clearly expressing all the demands mentioned in the large group of students, including but not limited to:
+Frank and several students represented the students in communicating with Mr. Jobin Mojtabavi in the lounge, clearly expressing all the demands mentioned in the WeChat group of students, including but not limited to:

 - Requesting the school's leadership to represent the students to express demands to the relevant departments of the BC government, advocating for the interests of current and incoming students, and influencing the details of the new policy.
 - Requesting the removal of course selection restrictions and the possible increase of courses in Summer 2024 and Fall 2024.